We found the 24 best Medicare Part D Plans in Maine. Sign-up for 2024 Medicare Part D plan notification HERE.

 Your Medicare benefits are flexible, and there's more than one way to get prescription drug coverage.
-If you want to keep your Original Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage., you can enroll in one of the stand-alone prescription drug plans available in Maine.
+If you want to keep your Original Medicare, you can enroll in one of the stand-alone prescription drug plans available in Maine.
 The other way to get Part D coverage is to enroll in one of the many Medicare Advantage Plans available in Maine that include Part D benefits.

 Citations & References

 - Medicare.gov, "How to get prescription drug coverage", Last Accessed September 3, 2022